xuany8540/AGB-XGBoost-model/README.md

 Climate: Annual temperature and precipitation

-Topography: DEM-derived slope, aspect, curvature
+Topography: DEM-derived slope, aspect

-Human: Population
+Human: footprints of human activities

-Inventory: Forest resource survey polygons (dominant species, origin types)
+Inventory: Forest resource survey polygons (dominant species, Forest stock)

 Note: The forest resource inventory data were provided by the Zhangye Administration and Protection Center of Qilian Mountain National Park.
 These data are classified and restricted by law and policy, thus cannot be publicly shared.